 Excerpt of area map (Source: Ayers Rock Resort website)

 There are a number of walks available at Uluru, which are mainly shorter versions of the full Base Walk (Grade 3, 10.6km loop).
-It is also possible to climb Uluru, weather permitting, but this is discouraged by the local aboriginal people due to cultural/religious reasons.
+It is also possible to climb Uluru (we didn’t), weather permitting, but this is discouraged by the local aboriginal people due to cultural/religious reasons.

 Excerpt of Uluru map (Source: Ayers Rock Resort website)